vimeo/vimeo-networking-java/README.md

 We recommend the following for all apps when configuring the SDK with the `VimeoApiConfiguration.Builder`:
 - Provide a user agent to identify your app and the device using `withUserAgent(String)`.
 By default the library creates its own user agent, but supplementing it with more info provides the Vimeo API with a better picture of what devices are accessing it.
 Not required, and we provide a default if none is provided.
-- Decide if you need certificate pinning.
-If you don't care about certificate pinning, or if it's not working on the Android version you're working with, we suggest to disable it using `withCertPinning(Boolean)`.
-It is enabled by default.
 - Provide a cache directory with `withCacheDirectory(File)`.
 By default the SDK does not set the cache directory and **responses will not be cached**, so you'll have to choose one to get the best performance.
 - Provide an `AccountStore` using `withAccountStore(AccountStore)`.
 Unless you are accessing the API with a fixed access token, then you should probably provide a store that is disk backed.
 The default used by the SDK is an in-memory store that **will not remember the logged in account** after the app is restarted.